 Most people exposed to chlorine gas make a complete recovery; however, severe exposures can result in death or permanent damage to the lungs and difficulty breathing.

 Chlorine is a yellow-green gas at room temperature.
-It changes to liquid when under pressure – for example in compressed gas cylinders.
+It changes to a liquid when under pressure – for example in compressed gas cylinders.
 Chlorine gas is heavier than air and has a strong irritating odor like bleach.
 We can smell chlorine at levels much lower than those levels considered harmful.

-Chlorine use is wide in industry (notably in paper mills, chemical manufacturing plants), for disinfecting drinking water and swimming pools, and in household bleach.
+Chlorine use is widespread in industry (notably in paper mills, chemical manufacturing plants), for disinfecting drinking water and swimming pools, and in household bleach.
 When used properly and at appropriate levels, chlorine is a safe and effective disinfectant.